inets-rwth/ns-3-beam-management/README.md

-The Network Simulator, Version 3, 5G-NR beam management framework
+The Network Simulator 3, 5G-NR beam management framework
 ================================

 This ns-3 code is based on the work proposed in the paper: